AlternateLife/RageMP.Net/README.md

 ## Docker

-Hosten on [DockerHub](https://cloud.docker.com/repository/docker/alternatelife/ragemp-server) is an image containing the Rage-MP linux server with this bridge installed.
+On [DockerHub](https://cloud.docker.com/repository/docker/alternatelife/ragemp-server) is an image containing the RAGE Multiplayer Linux server with AlternateLife.RageMP.Net already preinstalled.
+You can find more documentation there.

 ## See also